Our state-of-the-art surgical suite provides for the performance of a wide variety of surgical procedures including:

 Recent advances in pain medications have allowed for better pain control in cats than ever before.
 After surgery, pain medication is given on a case by case basis.
 Any animal that appears painful will receive additional pain medication.

 Sometimes we use narcotic patches for some surgeries in dogs as well.
 The cost will depend on the size of the dog.
 Injectable pain medications may also be used after surgery on both dogs and cats.
-Providing whatever pain relief is appropriate is a humane and caring thing to do for your pet.
+Providing pain relief is a humane and caring thing to do for your pet.

 What other decisions do I need to make?

-While your pet is under anesthesia, it is the ideal time to perform other minor procedures, such as ear cleaning, nail trimming, radiographs of hips and other joints that might be a problem in the future, or implanting a microchip.
+While your pet is under anesthesia, it is the ideal time to perform other minor procedures, such as ear cleaning, nail trimming, radiographs of their hips and other joints that might be a problem in the future, or implanting a microchip.
 If you would like an estimate for these extra services, please call ahead of time.
 This is especially important if the person admitting the pet for surgery is not the primary decision maker for the pet's care.
 For some minor procedures, we can also perform dental cleaning at the same time.
 Your pet's safety is our primary concern and the number of extra procedures done will be determine by the length of time it takes for us to perform them.